LatBus: History

 At the begins of 1982, Travimusa bought Lirsa and Aumusa with the support of the regional council.
 After that union, a joint mark was created, called LAT, using the first letter of the name of each enterprise: Lirsa, Aumusa and Travimusa.
 The scheme of colors was orange.
 Apart from that, a plan of coordination of lines was created to offer a better service for the user.

 On the following years, Travimusa took over the concessions that were still held by other enterprises, making LAT reach all the points of the Huerta de Murcia and positioning as the main enterprise.

 In 1999, the enterprise Busmar, S.A. joined LAT, so the name was renamed to Latbus and its color scheme was changed to white, orange and violet.

 Between the end of 1999 and the begins of the year 2000, the concessions that were property of the four enterprises were readjusted.
 They started to have two autonomic concessions: MUR-092 between Murcia, the Valle de Ricote and the Mar Menor (Busmar) and MUR-092 for the metropolitan area of Murcia (Travimusa).
 Lirsa and Aumusa continued to be the urban service holders until August 2000, when the concession was transferred to Travimusa.

 In 2012, the town hall of Murcia put out to tender the concession of urban buses which was awarded to the group of companies Transportes de Murcia, formed by the enterprises Martín, Ruiz and Fernanbus.
 Because of that, LAT started to only have the autonomic concessions after 30 years of operating the urban lines.

 In 2015 the enterprise decided to go back to the original name (LAT) and they changed the complete color scheme to yellow.

-In December of 2021, the enterprise stopped operating regular services due to that the two concessions it had expired and not having submitted to the new regional competitions.
+In December 2021, the enterprise stopped operating regular services due to that the two concessions it had expired and not having submitted to the new regional competitions.